PCPC testing ( (formerly CTFA)

 PCPC M-5 Test Method

-• Sample of wipes/ towelette is aseptically opened and directly inoculated and resealed.
+• A sample of wipes/ towelette is aseptically opened and directly inoculated and resealed.

-• Inoculated product samples are transferred into preservative neutralizing diluent.
+• Inoculated product samples are transferred into a preservative-neutralizing diluent.
 Care must be taken to sample the areas of the product that have been inoculated.

-• Recovered solution is serially diluted, and then plated and incubated for a specific period of time to enumerate viable cells.
+• The recovered solution is serially diluted and then plated and incubated for a specific period of time to enumerate viable cells.

-PCPC M-6 method describes test procedure and acceptance criteria to determine the preservative efficacy of atypical personal care products having low water content/ not miscible with water.
-Product type may include oils, powders, or other formulations.
+PCPC M-6 method describes the test procedure and acceptance criteria to determine the preservative efficacy of atypical personal care products having low water content/ not miscible with water.
+Product types may include oils, powders, or other formulations.

 Preliminary tests

-Preservative Neutralization – Neutralization of the antimicrobial properties of the formulation needs to be carried out in the plate count diluent and/or the recovery growth agar to avoid false results of preservative efficacy test.
+Preservative Neutralization – The neutralization of the antimicrobial properties of the formulation needs to be carried out in the plate count diluent and/or the recovery growth agar to avoid false results of the preservative efficacy test.

-Microbial Content Test – Test is performed prior to preservative efficacy test.
+Microbial Content Test – The test is performed prior to the preservative efficacy test.

 PCPC M-6 Test Method